m-bock/purescript-stadium/README.md

 you'll notice that it's quite easy to introduce mistakes.
 For instance the `SwitchOn` handler could mistakenly return the `Off` state.
 The types are not strict enough to prevent this.
 It may look silly in this simple example but state machines can become quite large.
-And then it will be quite useful to have types that describe the protocol of a state machine more accurately.
+And then it will be useful to have types that describe the protocol of a state machine more accurately.

 ### A state machine with Variant types
-Before we move to the first example, let's quickly redefine the same machine with powerful alternative called [variant types](https://github.com/natefaubion/purescript-variant).
+Before we move to the first example for this library, let's quickly redefine the same machine with a powerful sum type alternative called [variant types](https://github.com/natefaubion/purescript-variant).
 I recommend to get familiar with this library by reading its README.
 We'll see later that we don't necessarily need to use Variant types in our state type.
 However,